A Guide On Overseas Divorce After Marrying In Singapore

 Do I Need To Settle Ancillary Matters In Singapore After An Overseas Divorce?

 Even if you obtain a divorce overseas, ancillary matters such as the division of matrimonial assets, spousal maintenance, and child custody may not be automatically resolved under Singapore law.
-You may need to address these issues separately in Singapore Courts to ensure they are legally enforceable.
+You may need to address these issues separately in the Singapore Courts to ensure they are legally enforceable.

 Can I Remarry In Singapore After Divorcing Overseas?